 - We have developed the curriculum in consultation with pupils and staff considering the needs and feelings of pupils.
-If pupils ask questions outside the scope of our curriculum, teachers will respond in an appropriate manner so pupils are fully informed and don't seek answers online. - For more information about the content of RSE curriculum, see the curriculum map in Appendix 2.
+If pupils ask questions outside the scope of our curriculum, teachers will respond in an appropriate manner so pupils are fully informed and don't seek incorrect answers online.
+Within our College Curriculum we also teach about internet safety and critical thinking. - For more information about the content of RSE curriculum, see the curriculum map in Appendix 2.